-- 1. The Explanatory Statement pursuant to Section 102 of the Companies Act, 2013 in respect of the special business of the accompanying notice is annexed hereto. - 2.
+- 1. The Explanatory Statement pursuant to Section 102 of the Companies Act, 2013 in respect of the special business at Item No. 3,4, 5 & 6 of the accompanying notice are annexed hereto. - 2.
 All the documents referred to in the accompanying Notice and Explanatory Statement shall be available for inspection electronically.
 Members seeking to inspect such documents can send an email to icexsecretarial@icexindia.com. - 3.
-As you are aware, in view of the situation arising due to COVID-19 global pandemic, the general meetings of the companies shall be conducted as per the guidelines issued by the Ministry of Corporate Affairs (MCA) vide Circular No. 14/2020 dated April 8, 2020, Circular No.17/2020 dated April 13, 2020 and Circular No. 20/2020 dated May 05, 2020.
-The forthcoming AGM will thus be held through video conferencing (VC) or other audio visual means (OAVM).
-Hence, Members can attend and participate in the ensuing AGM through VC/OAVM. - 4.
+A statement giving disclosure relating to a Director retiring by rotation/ re-appointment pursuant to Secretarial Standard on General Meetings is annexed hereto. - 4.
+As you are aware, in view of the situation arising due to continuing COVID-19 global pandemic, the general meetings of the companies shall be conducted as per the guidelines issued by the Ministry of Corporate Affairs (MCA) vide Circular No. 14/2020 dated April 8, 2020, Circular No.17/2020 dated April 13, 2020 and Circular No. 20/2020 dated May 05, 2020, General Circular No.02/2021 dated 13.01.2021, General Circular No.19/2021 dated 08.12.2021 and 21/2021 dated 14.12.2021 and Clarification issued by MCA vide File no. Policy 17/57/2021-CL-MCA dated 05.05.2022, Companies are allowed to conduct their AGMs through video conferencing (VC) or other audio visual means (OAVM) upto December,31 2022.
+Hence, the forthcoming AGM will thus be held through video conferencing (VC) or other audio visual means (OAVM).
+Hence, Members can attend and participate in the ensuing AGM through VC/OAVM. - 5.
 Pursuant to the provisions of Section 108 of the Companies Act, 2013 read with Rule 20 of the Companies (Management and Administration) Rules, 2014 (as amended) and Regulation 44 of SEBI (Listing Obligations & Disclosure Requirements) Regulations 2015 (as amended), and MCA Circulars dated April 08, 2020, April 13, 2020 and May 05, 2020 the Company is providing facility of e-voting to its Members in respect of the business to be transacted at the AGM.
 For this purpose, the Company has entered into an agreement with Central Depository Services (India) Limited (CDSL) for facilitating voting through electronic means, as the authorized e-Voting's agency.
-The facility of casting votes by a member using the e-voting system at the AGM will be provided by CDSL. - 5.
+The facility of casting votes by a member using the e-voting system at the AGM will be provided by CDSL - 6.
 The Members can join the AGM in the VC/OAVM mode 15 minutes before and after the scheduled time of the commencement of the Meeting by following the procedure mentioned in the Notice.
 The facility of participation at the AGM through VC/OAVM will be made available to atleast 1000 members on first come first served basis.
 This will not include large Shareholders (Shareholders holding 2% or more shareholding), Promoters, Institutional Investors, Directors, Key Managerial Personnel, the Chairpersons of the Audit Committee, Nomination and Remuneration Committee and Stakeholders Relationship Committee, Auditors etc. who are allowed to attend the AGM without restriction on account of first come first served basis.